ankitaluthra1/gcsfs/gcsfs/tests/perf/microbenchmarks/README.md

     gcloud auth application-default login
     ```

-## Tools Used

-- **pytest-benchmark**: A `pytest` fixture for benchmarking code.
-It handles the statistical analysis of timing results.
-- **jq**: A lightweight and flexible command-line JSON processor.
-The runner script uses `jq` to parse the raw JSON output from `pytest-benchmark` and generate a formatted summary table.

 ## How to Run the Benchmarks

 The main entry point is the `run_benchmarks.sh` script located in the parent `perf` directory.
 It reads the `benchmark_config.yaml` file to determine which scenarios to run.
+The main entry point is the `run_benchmarks.sh` script located in the `scripts` directory.
+It reads a YAML configuration file from the `configs` directory to determine which scenarios to run.

-All commands should be run from the `gcsfs/tests/perf` directory.
+All commands should be run from the `gcsfs/tests/perf/microbenchmarks` directory.

 1.  **Make the script executable** (only needs to be done once):
     ```bash
-    chmod +x run_benchmarks.sh execute_scenario.sh
+    chmod +x scripts/*.sh
     ```

 2.  **Execute the script**.

     To run all scenarios defined in `benchmark_config.yaml`:
     ```bash
-    ./run_benchmarks.sh
+    ./scripts/run_benchmarks.sh
     ```
     To run a single, specific scenario from the config file:
     ```bash
-    ./run_benchmarks.sh -s read_1gb_file_100mb_chunk
+    ./scripts/run_benchmarks.sh -s read_1gb_file_100mb_chunk
+    ```
+    To use a different configuration file (e.g., `my_config.yaml` located in the `configs` directory):
+    ```bash
+    ./scripts/run_benchmarks.sh -y my_config.yaml
     ```

 ## Output